RaulColino/StitchesBaseSetup/README.md

 # Stitches Base Setup

-Minimal setup to start a fresh new project with StitchesJS, TS, Vite & ReactJS
+Minimal setup to start a fresh new project with Stitches, TS, Vite & ReactJS